Public Contracts A Big Revenue Opportunity that Startups Often Ignore

 In the same vein as going after public contracts, you may have read advice that suggests that seeking consulting assignments in your field of expertise can be a lucrative source of revenue as you struggle through the early days.
 I agree with this opinion and it is likely to be more relevant to staying in a corporate job and attempting to construct the new venture in the evenings and at weekends.

 No distraction when you see the kinds of sums the Government pays out on consultants.
 In the table below you can see who the top 10 contract holders are and how much their contracts were worth.
+Going for public contracts is not a distraction provided you are seeking them in the field of your new business.
+In fact you could even consider public contracts as a form of financial Bootstrap Finance, since (a) you may not need to lay out money to get the contracts, and (b) you may be able to negotiate stage payments, getting paid as you do the work.

 This is only an introduction to public contracts and how to get in on the act, but if you want more help, don’t be afraid to ask me.